Mapaseka Koetle

-Mapaseka Nyokong (nee Koetle) (born 23 March 1989) is a South African actress, business woman and blogger.
-She is known for her role as Dintle Nyathi in South African soap drama television series Scandal!
+Mapaseka Koetle (born 23 March 1989) is a South African actress, businesswoman and blogger.
+She is known for her role as Dintle Nyathi in South African soap drama television series Scandal!.
 She appeared on the 2018 Forbes Africa "30 Under 30" list.

 Early years and education

-Koetle-Nyokong was born and raised in Bloemfontein, Free State.
+Koetle was born and raised in Bloemfontein, Free State.
 She began her tertiary education at AFDA, and completed her studies at CityVarsity.